Zeus Performance Impressions

 Finishing

-Once you get up close, however, you do start to see where Effect Audio have spent a bit more.
-On the Zeus, the barrels are regulation carbon fiber and gunmetal round barrels with branded connector barrels.
+Once you get up close, however, you do start to see where Effect Audio has spent a bit more.
+On the Zeus, the barrels are carbon fiber and gunmetal round barrels with branded connector barrels.

-Code 51 is titanium all the way with a striking but angular titanium splitter, titanium chin cinch, and titanium jack/connector barrels.
-These will last you a very long time, longer than the cable possibly and do a better job for microphonic suppression than the Zeus barrels.
+Code 51 is titanium with a striking but angular titanium splitter, titanium chin cinch, and titanium jack/connector barrels.
+These will last you a very long time, longer than the cable possibly, and do a better job for microphonic suppression than the Zeus barrels.

 Braiding